All That She Wants: American reception

 AllMusic editor Stephen Thomas Erlewine said that it is easy to see why the song was a hit: "the beat is relentless and the hooks are incessantly catchy".
 Thomas Ginsberg from Associated Press noted its "unique sound".
 A writer for The Baltimore Sun called it Ace of Base's "finest, loneliest hit".
-Larry Flick from Billboard wrote that the group "wears its ABBA influences proudly on this shuffling, reggae-splashed ditty."
+Larry Flick from Billboard magazine wrote that the group "wears its ABBA influences proudly on this shuffling, reggae-splashed ditty."
 He added, "Factor in curious and vague lyrics, and you have a left-of-center offering that may entice quirky minds, but will probably leave most scratching their heads."
-Dave Sholin from the Gavin Report commented, "The last time a new act from Sweden came on this strong it was Roxette with "The Look".
+Dave Sholin from the Gavin Report commented, "The last time a new act from Sweden came on this strong it was Roxette with 'The Look'.
 Since we got hold of the import several months ago, the word about this release has spread.
 Not every song that reaches #1 in the U.K. like this one did succeeds in America, but they all would if they were this hot.
 Can't imagine it would take more than one listen to be convinced."
-Chuck Eddy from LA Weekly stated, "As far as I can remember, "All That She Wants" by Ace of Base is the only hit single ever to talk about a lady who uses men for stud service so that she can become an unwed mother."
-He added that it "has the frostbit feel of ABBA's ballads about working women", and noted "how she warns "She's gonna getcha" in a demonic Eurodisco catwoman voice."
+Chuck Eddy from LA Weekly stated, "As far as I can remember, 'All That She Wants' by Ace of Base is the only hit single ever to talk about a lady who uses men for stud service so that she can become an unwed mother."
+He added that it "has the frostbit feel of ABBA's ballads about working women", and noted 'how she warns "She's gonna getcha" in a demonic Eurodisco catwoman voice.'